 Quick treatment is crucial for spinal cord damage.
 After the accident, don’t wait to see a doctor.
 The sooner you can get medical attention, the better your recovery outlook can be.

 Severe car accident injuries often require help from a lawyer.
 At John Foy & Associates, our Valdosta lawyers know how to build a strong case for financial recovery.
-Call (404) 400-4000 or contact us online for a free consultation to get started today.

 Start Fighting for What You Deserve

 Time is crucial after a car accident.
 According to the Official Code of Georgia Annotated (OCGA) §9-3-33, victims typically have two years to bring a legal case.
 Missing this deadline could prevent you from recovering anything.